 We provide conveyancing solutions and services for many members and partners, both of which are synonymous with each other, and the high quality of service and high calibre of expertise we provide our clients is equal across all our channels.

 If you have any complaints about the online purchase of conveyancing services through one of our partners you can follow their complaints procedure or visit the European Commission online or visit our own issues and complaints procedure.

 Slater and Gordon Lawyers is one of the largest law firms in the UK, with offices in locations including London, Manchester, Liverpool, Birmingham, Sheffield, Preston, Cardiff, Edinburgh, Cambridge and Watford.

 No matter where you’re based or looking to buy or sell property, we can help.
-Contact our conveyancing solicitors by calling Freephone on 0808 175 8000, or contact us online and we’ll get right back to you.
+Contact our conveyancing solicitors by calling Freephone on 0330 107 4353, or get an instant quote.